afrayedknott/exploreRiotAPI/README.md

 ### Instructions
 <!-- TODO: include images for almost every step -->
+1. Install VS Code.
+2. Install Python.
-1. Open VS Code to this project.
+3. Open VS Code.
-2. Open the Extensions pane, on the left by default, and install the Python extension.
+4. Open the Extensions pane, on the left by default, and install the Python extension.
-3. Git clone this repo (easiest way is to open the Source Control pane on the left and click "Clone Repository" and paste in the URL "https://github.com/afrayedknott/exploreRiotAPI.git" at the prompt.
+5. Git clone this repo (easiest way is to open the Source Control pane on the left and click "Clone Repository" and paste in the URL "https://github.com/afrayedknott/exploreRiotAPI.git" at the prompt.
+6. Open the project repo.
+7. Press Ctrl+Shift+P to access the Command Palette (list of preset commands) and search for "Python: Select Interpreter".
+8. Select "Python: Select Interpreter" to get a list of Python interpreters and choose the "Recommended" one.
-4. Get the config.json file from [Dropbox](https://example.com) and store it in the parent folder of this repo. <!-- TODO: get the files on Dropbox and share properly. -->
+9. Get the config.json file from [Dropbox](https://example.com) and store it in the parent folder of this repo. <!-- TODO: get the files on Dropbox and share properly. -->
    * The API key is only valid for 24 hours.
 Please message me for a refreshed API key.
    * Replace the API key at the key-value pairing below:
    ```
    api_key: "#ENTER##API####KEY##HERE#"
    ```
-6. Install required modules/packages.
-They are all listed in the requirements.txt file included in the repo.
-Run the command below in the Terminal:
+10. Run the command below in the Terminal to install all the required modules/packages.
+The modules/packages listed in the requirements.txt file in the repo will be installed.
-   *
    ```
    pip install -r requirements.txt
    ```